dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/initialization.md

 A callback which is triggered when the running environment is not ideal.
 In this version, it may get triggered in two scenarios:

-1. If the page is opened from the disk
+1. If the page is opened from the disk;
-2. The page is hosted in a HTTP site without SSL
+2. The page is hosted in a HTTP site without SSL;

 The following two warnings are returned respectively: